Use Comet in distributed systems¶

 There are two recommended ways for running distributed training with Comet.

-If you would like to log the metrics from each worker as a single experiment, see how to do that here.
+If you want to log the training metrics from each worker as a single experiment, refer to this guide.

-When logging to a single experiment, you must manually set an experiment key for your distributed training run that each process can then use to log data to Comet.
+When logging to a single experiment, you need to manually set an experiment key for your distributed training run.
+This key will be used by each process to log data to Comet.

-To capture model metrics and system metrics (GPU/CPU usage, RAM, and so on) from each machine, while running distributed training, we recommend creating an Experiment object per GPU process, and grouping these experiments under a user provided run ID.
+To capture training metrics from each machine while running distributed training, we recommend creating an Experiment object per distributed worker and grouping these experiments under a user-provided run ID.

-An example project is provided here.
-You can use the code available here to reproduce this project.
+An example project is available here.
+You can use the code provided here to reproduce this project.

 Setting up the API Key in a distributed cluster can be challenging.
 You can find best practices below but each installation is unique and might require a separate solution.

-If you are using a job scheduler, it might support secure sharing of secrets.
-Try searching for "JOB_SCHEDULE secret sharing" in your favorite search engine.
-We recommend using it if it exists.
+If you are using a job scheduler, it may support secure sharing of secrets.
+You can search for "JOB_SCHEDULER secret sharing" on your preferred search engine to see if this feature is available.
+If it is, we recommend using it.

-If you are using Kubernetes, you can also rely on Kubernetes secrets to distribute and retrieve the Comet API Key.
+If you are using Kubernetes, you can use Kubernetes secrets to distribute and retrieve the Comet API Key.

 With that solution, the API Key is stored in clear text and people accessing a worker node will likely have access to the API Key.